 Larvae are white, grub-like insects, ranging in size from 0.125 to 0.75 inch in length.
 Large larvae cause damage by channeling the outer root bark tissue including the cambium layer or by girdling a root thereby causing root death.

-Feeding damage by older larvae may be seen on major lateral roots (Fig. 3) and in the crown region when a tree is removed from the soil.
+Feeding damage by older larvae may be seen on major lateral roots (Figure 3) and in the crown region when a tree is removed from the soil.

 Adults are semi-nocturnal; they can be found in the early morning or late afternoon on the outer foliage, but move deeper into the canopy during the day.
 When disturbed, they fall from the branch to the ground and can fake death.

 Adults feed on the margins of newly emerged leaves producing a notched margin to the leaf.
-Notching patterns differ slightly among species and can be confused with grasshopper injury (Fig. 4).
+Notching patterns differ slightly among species and can be confused with grasshopper injury (Figure 4).